oopsasakshi/infosec_task4/bandit-11-23/README.md

   * Some ports returned SSL errors .
   * Some ports simply echoed the password back .
   * `3179` port returned a RSA private key.
+* copied the rsa to key17 txt file on the local machine.

 **Output:**